unyt-org/uix/docs/manual/02 Cross-Realm Imports.md

 # Cross-Realm Imports

-Modules in the `frontend` directory of a UIX app can import values from `backend` modules, as if they are running on the same device and within the same process.
+Modules in the `frontend` directory of a UIX app can import exported values from `backend` modules, as if they are running on the same device and within the same process.
-This is accomplished with DATEX exchange between the frontend and backend endpoints.
+Under the hood, this is achieved with DATEX messaging between the frontend and backend endpoints.

 **Cross-Realm Import Example**: